Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 Note that embedded journal feature relies on Copycat which has built-in leader election.
 The built-in leader election cannot work with Zookeeper since we cannot have two leaders which might not match.
-Enabling embedded journal is enabling Alluxio's internal leader election.
+Enabling embedded journal enables Alluxio's internal leader election.
 See [embedded journal configuration documentation]({{ '/en/operation/Journal.html' | relativize_url }}#Embedded-Journal-Configuration)
-for more details of embedded journal information and configurations.
-The embedded journal is appropriate when no fast, non-object storage such as HDFS or NFS is available, or no Zookeeper cluster is available.
+for alternative ways to set up HA cluster with internal leader election.

 ### Setting up HA cluster with Zookeeper-based leader election

-The additional prerequisites of setting up Zookeeper HA cluster is:
+The additional prerequisites of setting up Zookeeper HA cluster are:
-* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes).
-For example, HDFS or Amazon S3.
-* A [ZooKeeper](http://zookeeper.apache.org/) instance.
+* A [ZooKeeper](http://zookeeper.apache.org/) cluster.
 Alluxio masters use ZooKeeper for leader election, and Alluxio clients and workers use ZooKeeper to inquire about the identity of the current leader master.
 * A shared storage system on which to place the journal (accessible by all Alluxio nodes).
 The leader master writes to the journal on this shared storage system, while the standby masters continually